 by Rabbi Gila Caine

-Rabbi Gila Caine is the spiritual leader of Temple Beth Ora in Edmonton Alberta.
+Gila Caine is the Rabbi at Temple Beth Ora, the Reform Congregation in Edmonton Alberta.